Nozawa Onsen Ski Resort

-Located around 50km to the north-east of Nagano City, Nozawa Onsen is one of the most popular resorts in Central Japan.
+Located around 50km to the north-east of Nagano City, Nozawa Onsen is one of the most popular ski resorts in Central Japan.
 Boasting a long history as a hot spring town and place of healing, the heavy snow of winter led to the introduction of skiing in Nozawa in the 1950s, since which time it has steadily increased its reputation as one of Nagano’s best resorts stemming from its blend of traditional charm and great powder.
+On this page you will find the following information:

-Nozawa is a medium-sized resort with a lively village.
+Nozawa is one of Japan’s largest resorts with a lively village.
 Its compact size and great variation of courses make is a popular destination for skiers and snowboarders of all levels.
 Particularly well-suited to snowboarders given its compact nature, Nozawa retains a youthful and lively atmosphere both on the mountain and at night in the village, which is well-serviced by a range of restaurants, bars, and accommodation.

 Operating Dates & Times